 What is a blog?

-The primary definition of a blog goes as follows:
+The most common definition of a blog goes as follows:

 A regularly updated website or web page, typically one run by an individual or small group, that is written in an informal or conversational style.